 “We knew we were up against a good team and we knew they had to win to progress from the group so we knew they were going to come at us and they did.
 I think getting two goals early really helped but we are very pleased with the performance.
 We had tricky conditions here but we were very disciplined defensively and pretty good in attack,” Readings continued.

 “Overall we are happy and we do feel like we have grown in each game and very pleased to progress from this tough group.
 It’s fantastic for us.
 This is the first time for us in this tournament.
-I think everyone knew this was the toughest group so to get out of this, is amazing for us,” explained the Eastern Suburbs mentor.
+I think everyone knew this was the toughest group so to get out of this, is amazing for us.”

-Meanwhile Felix Tagawa remained philosophical despite the defending champions’ early exit from the competition.
+Meanwhile, Hienghène Sport coach Felix Tagawa remained philosophical despite the defending champion’s early exit from the competition.

 “We couldn’t bring our best team here because some of our key players had to stay behind in New Caledonia for their work or family commitments.
 We are not a professional team so we can’t demand everything from our players.
-Last season was exhausting for our club, our players and staff and some of our main players needed a break, which in the end counted a lot during this campaign,” explained the Hienghene Sport coach.
+Last season was exhausting for our club, our players and staff and some of our main players needed a break, which in the end counted a lot during this campaign,” he said.